fink/fink/Install.md

 * Patience.
 Compiling several big packages takes time.
 I'm talking hours or even days here.

 First Time Installation Fast Track
 ------------------------------------
 Start out by copying the "fink-0.34.4.tar.gz" file to your home folder (it might also show up as "fink-0.34.4.tar" if you used Safari to download it).
 Then, open Terminal.app and follow the session below.
-Computer output is in "`normal (monospaced) face`", your input is in "**bold_face**" (or otherwise highlighted).
+Computer output is in "`normal (monospaced) face`", your input is in **"bold face"** (or otherwise highlighted).
 The actual input prompts from the shell may vary, and some chunks of the output have been omitted ( "`...`" ).

 Note: on 10.8, after you start the install process you may see dialog windows asking whether you want to install Xquartz.
 If you want to do so, go ahead.
 You won't have to stop the Fink install to do that.